-32. \ Has your country developed taxonomic support for the implementation of the cross-cutting issues under the Convention as called upon in decision VI/8?
+32. Has your country developed taxonomic support for the implementation issues under the Convention as called upon in decision VI/8? of the cross-cutting a) No X b) Yes, for access and benefit-sharing (please provide details below) c) Yes, for Article 8(j) (please provide details below) d) Yes, for the ecosystem approach (please provide details below) e) Yes, for impact assessment, monitoring and indicators (please provide details below) f) Yes, for invasive alien species (please provide details below)

-a) No Х b) Yes, for access and benefit-sharing (please provide details below) c) Yes, for Article 8(j) (please provide details below) d) Yes, for the ecosystem approach (please provide details below) e) Yes, for impact assessment, monitoring and indicators (please provide details below) f) Yes, for invasive alien species (please provide details below) g) Yes, for others (please provide details below) Further comments on the development of taxonomic support for the implementation of the cross- cutting issues under the Convention.
+Further comments on the development of taxonomic support for the implementation of the cross-cutting issues under the Convention.